-Circuses are one of the worst places for elephants, and trainers abuse them using electric shocks, whips, and sharp metal-tipped sticks called “bullhooks.”
-When the animals make a “mistake,” they may be beaten, yelled and cursed at, tied up with ropes, or chained for hours on end.
-Many elephants in circuses develop arthritis, foot infections, and other health problems, and these conditions may go untreated.
+Circuses are terrible places for elephants, and trainers abuse them using electric shocks, whips, and sharp metal-tipped sticks called “bullhooks.”
+When they make a “mistake,” they may be beaten, yelled at, tied up with ropes, or chained for hours.
+Many elephants in circuses develop arthritis, foot infections, and other health problems, and sometimes they don’t even get treatment.

 Elephants forced to give rides are separated from their mothers as babies, and people hurt them and scare them to try and break their spirits so they can be easily dominated.
 In this process, they are often tied down with ropes and beaten, sometimes for days.
 Some of them die during the abuse.

 Elephants are used by the entertainment industry for one reason: to make money.
 People who exploit them don’t care about their well-being.
 If you want to help stop this abuse, don’t go to animal circuses, say no to elephant rides, and don’t buy tickets to movies that use real animals.